-Privacy-focused DuckDuckGo Now on Chrome As a Default Search Option | Digital Trends
+Privacy-focused DuckDuckGo Now on Chrome as a Default Search Option | Digital Trends

 Privacy-focused search engine DuckDuckGo is now listed as a default search option on Google’s Chrome browser.

-DuckDuckGo has been added as part of Chrome’s latest update (version 73), which rolled out on Tuesday, and should be showing for users in 60 countries around the world, including the U.S.
+DuckDuckGo has been added as part of Chrome’s latest update (version 73), which rolled out on Tuesday, March 12, and should be showing for users in 60 countries around the world, including the United States.

 Increasing interest from regulators around the world in how Google operates various aspects of its powerful tech business could also have influenced Google’s move to incorporate DuckDuckGo into Chrome.